canonical/pebble/README.md

             # (Required) Port number to open.
             port: <port number>

-            # (Optional) Hostname to use.
+            # (Optional) Host name or IP address to use.
 Default is "localhost".
             host: <host name>

         # Configures a command execution check, which is successful if running